qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Added Cue button, and Pitch Bend buttons for decks 3 and 4

 Added outputs for keylock (copied from Mixtrack Platinum mapping)

+Correct shift sample button relase for channels 3 and 4

 ### js